 And this Sonoma Magazine article provides tips for helping people who have lost their homes to a fire.

-We will provide more information on the Marshall Fire and its impact as it becomes available.
-Please also visit KUNC.org for news updates.
+We will continue to provide updated information on the Marshall Fire and its impact as it becomes available.
+Please also visit our sister station KUNC for news and community updates.